OneNoteDev/Android-REST-API-Explorer/README.md

 * [O365-Auth](https://github.com/OneNoteDev/Android-REST-API-Explorer/tree/master/O365-auth).
 This module contains the library calls to authenticate a user with Office 365.
 * [onenoteapi](https://github.com/OneNoteDev/Android-REST-API-Explorer/tree/master/onenoteapi).
 This module encapsulates the Retrofit REST operations against the OneNote (enterprise and consumer) endpoints.
 * [onenotevos](https://github.com/OneNoteDev/Android-REST-API-Explorer/tree/master/onenotevos).
 This module provides the value objects that wrap deserialized json REST response payloads.
 Use the value objects in your app logic to get the metadata and content of OneDrive notebooks, sections, and pages you get with the API.
 * [app](https://github.com/OneNoteDev/Android-REST-API-Explorer/tree/master/app).
 The REST API Explorer UI and business logic module.
 REST API Explorer consumes the api and vo modules from the logic in the app module.
+REST operations are started in the snippet classes in this module.

 ###Snippet classes
-These classes are found in the [app](https://github.com/OneNoteDev/Android-REST-API-Explorer/tree/master/app) module.
+These business logic classes are found in the [app](https://github.com/OneNoteDev/Android-REST-API-Explorer/tree/master/app) module.
 The snippet logic sets the state required to make the calls on the OneNote service classes described below.
 Where necessary, a snippet class gets the notebooks, sections, or pages to load the spinner control shown on the snippet detail fragment for a given REST operation.
 * [NotebookSnippet](https://github.com/OneNoteDev/Android-REST-API-Explorer/blob/master/app/src/main/java/com/microsoft/o365_android_onenote_rest/snippet/NotebookSnippet.java)
 * [SectionGroupSnippet](https://github.com/OneNoteDev/Android-REST-API-Explorer/blob/master/app/src/main/java/com/microsoft/o365_android_onenote_rest/snippet/SectionGroupSnippet.java)
 * [SectionSnippet](https://github.com/OneNoteDev/Android-REST-API-Explorer/blob/master/app/src/main/java/com/microsoft/o365_android_onenote_rest/snippet/SectionSnippet.java)